-We’re looking for enthusiastic interns and volunteers to support our events in London, DC and New York, as well as those who can work remotely to pull together transcripts and reports based on our events.
+We’re looking for enthusiastic voluntary interns to support our events in London and Washington DC, as well as those who can work remotely to pull together transcripts and reports based on our events.
 While we can’t, regrettably, afford to pay, we do offer a level of opportunity and responsibility that you simply won’t find elsewhere.

-We know many international students are looking to gain some work experience, however, we are looking for interns who can at least commit 6 months for up to an hour a day, depending on the role.
+We know many international students are looking to gain some work experience, however, we are looking for interns who can commit for at least 6 months.

 The current opportunities that are open:

 We are currently recruiting interns to act as project organisers who can help with the development and running of our London events.
 If you are interested in formulating, organising and managing events on topics related to the contemporary world, then this is the role for you.
 Our events predominately take the form of discussion panels, in which a selection of experts speak on an predetermined topic, followed by a question and answer.

 – Organising and managing high quality events of your own design.

 – Assisting other PS21 interns in running their events.

 – Undertaking various event specific roles such as chaperoning guests and live posting on social media.

 Location: you will be expected to work from home and attend events on a regular basis.
 Events usually take place in the evening, across a variety of central London locations.